- slide 1 of 4

 - Donate the students' food to a local food bank.

 Practice MLK's Principles Every Day

 Children at this young age hear something one day but forget it the next.
-It's important to remind them that everything that Martin Luther King Jr. stood for are values that are always part of their lives, not just on his birthday.
+It's important to remind them that Martin Luther King Jr. stood for values that are always part of their lives, not just on his birthday.
 You can help them to remember by making posters with King's messages and his principles for non-violence and hang them around the classroom.

 Encourage youngsters that they should respect each other as well as their environment and remind them how important it is to give back to their community or to help others less fortunate.
 As the students get older, they will learn more specifics about his message including his famous speeches.
 For now, learning how to treat each other is one way of understanding his dreams.

 - Image: Green handprint: Image provided by writer